yiisoft/db/docs/guide/en/schema/typecasting.md

 ## Structured data types

 Some databases support structured data types, such as `composite` types in Postgres.
-To cast a structured data type to a custom class, it needs to create a column class which extends `AbstractStructuredColumn` and override the `phpTypecast()` method.
+To cast a structured data type to a custom class, you need to create a column class which extends `AbstractStructuredColumn` and override the `phpTypecast()` method.

 For example if `currency_money` is a defined composite type in Postgres as follows: